rpoleski/MulensModel/developers_board.md

 * t\_eff as a parameter - see [Andy's paper](https://arxiv.org/abs/1312.6692)
 * Transform t\_E and other parameters between geocentric and heliocentric frames.
 * Errorbar scaling, in particular the two parameter.
+* see "To be done:" in mulensobjects/lens.py::Lens docstring
+* mulensobjects/lens.py q.setter - see comments there
 * get gamma/u LD coefs from Claret papers etc.
 * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.
 * Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.